 To learn more about Conjoint Analysis, you might like to read the Wikipedia article.

-- PE Green & V Srinivasan (1990), “Conjoint analysis in marketing: new developments with implications for research and practice”.
-Journal of Marketing 54, 3-19.
+- P Green & V Srinivasan (1990), “Conjoint analysis in marketing: New developments with implications for research and practice”, Journal of Marketing 54, 3-19.

 - P Green & V Srinivasan (1978), “Conjoint analysis in consumer research: Issues and outlooks”, Journal of Consumer Research 5, 103-23.